CCI approves upto 100% acquisition of Jaiprakash Associates by Adani Group Entities: What we know… | Company Business News

 Besides Adani Group and Dalmia Bharat, several other players that have shown their interest to acquire the debt ridden JAL, which operates from cement to real estate, hospitality to fertiliser plant.
 These include Jindal Power, PNC Infratech, and Vedanta Group, who have each also submitted their own proposals to the CCI seek its nod for submission of their respective resolution plan to the lender's body Committee of Creditors (CoC).

-According to mandates ordered by the Supreme Court of India, CCI's approval is required before the commitee of creditors can vote on any resolution plan that qualifies as a combination under the Competition Act.
+According to mandates ordered by the Supreme Court of India, CCI's approval is required before the CoC can vote on any resolution plan that qualifies as a combination under the Competition Act.

+JAL was admitted into the CIRP through the NCLT's Allahabad Bench in June 2024, and taken to insolvency proceedings after the conglomerate defaulted on the payment of loans.
+Creditors are claiming a staggering ₹57,185 crore, as per a PTI report.

+The top claimaint is the National Asset Reconstruction Company (NARCL), after it acquired the stressed JAL loans from a consortium of lenders headed by the State Bank of India (SBI).